text-mask/text-mask/addons/README.md

 [`pipe`](https://github.com/msafi/text-mask/blob/master/componentDocumentation.md#pipe)
 to Text Mask.

-### `assistedMmddyyyyPipe`
+### `autoCorrectedMmddyyyyPipe`

-The `assistedMmddyyyyPipe` helps the user in entering a date in the `MM/DD/YYYY` format.
+The `autoCorrectedMmddyyyyPipe` helps the user in entering a date in the `MM/DD/YYYY` format.

 For example, if the user enters a value larger than `1` in the 1st slot of month, it appends `0` to it.
 That is `4` => `04`.
 It does a similar thing for the day slots.

-When the user enters `0` in the 1st slot of the year, it transforms that to `200`.
+And for the year, when the user enters `0` in the 1st slot of the year, it transforms that to `200`.

 It also blocks the user from entering invalid days or months such as `33/44`.

-For `assistedMmddyyyyPipe` to work properly, the Text Mask component needs to be configured with [`keepCharPositions`](https://github.com/msafi/text-mask/blob/master/componentDocumentation.md#keepcharpositions) set to `true`.
+For `autoCorrectedMmddyyyyPipe` to work properly, the Text Mask component needs to be configured with [`keepCharPositions`](https://github.com/msafi/text-mask/blob/master/componentDocumentation.md#keepcharpositions) set to `true`.